equivalent/scrapbook2/security_notes.md

 now this may be a good thing for social network (mobile, tablet, computer at a same time) however in banking system dashboard that is a security risk.
 Make sure that only one session stays active.

-for Devise gem in Rails there exist gem [devise security extension](https://github.com/phatworx/devise_security_extension) `:session_limitable` which tracks only one session an logs  out other one
+for Devise gem in Rails there exist gem [devise security extension](https://github.com/phatworx/devise_security_extension) `:session_limitable` which tracks only one session an logs  out other one (Beware, this gem has no tests and promote "writing own integration tests on application side)